04stefke/My-Portfolio/README.md

         - Redux ToolKit

 - Project 2: [ToDo-App]
     - ToDo App is supposed to make your life easier, you can add, remove, and update tasks and mark them as finished
     - In the process of finishing this project, a few technologies were used:
         - HTML
         - CSS
         - JavaScript
         - React

+## Skills
+My programming skills are:
+    - HTML5
+    - CSS3
+    - JavaScript
+    - React/Redux
+    - Redux Toolkit
+    - GitHub

+## Education:
+[Learning People] - I have finished this course in early 2024.
+This course was for a Front-End-Developer and also ISTQB